klasjersevi/smartthings-community-edge-drivers/README.md

 # Channel invitation

-You can install or uninstall these drivers directly from the web to your Smartthings hub by accepting the channel invitation.
+You can install or uninstall these drivers directly from the web to your SmartThings hub by accepting the channel invitation.

 > [Driver Channel Invitation](https://bestow-regional.api.smartthings.com/invite/r3My4NRWvzjp)